Tech Support

 I’ve been tutoring for a long time, and in sessions you’ll commonly hear me ask things like, “how does that feel?”
 I don’t remember anyone ever talking about how much test-taking is about emotional self-regulation.
 And I never saw anything in anyone else’s curriculum about it.

-I noticed exactly the same trend in tech support training.
-It was always solely informational: Here’s how the product works.
+It eventually dawned on me that exactly the same trend exists in tech support training.
+It’s always solely informational: Here’s how the product works.
 Here’re your troubleshooting steps.
 It even went as far as here’s what to say when a customer gets angry.

 Something was missing.
 Something human.